-Creating mobile-responsive emails, like using larger font sizes, will boost the odds that your emails will be read.
+Creating mobile-responsive emails that use larger font sizes and other mobile-friendly adaptations will boost the odds that your emails will be read.

-Just because we sent a message doesn’t mean employees read it.
+Just because you send a message doesn’t mean your employees read it.
 For most internal corporate communications, opens happen as soon as the message hits the preview window.
-In my experience, on average, 11% of the time people will skip the email or delete it.

 Open rates are a measure of reach and only tell you the message was received.
 For most communications, that is not the point.
 Attention, readership and engagement are better indicators for data-driven communications results.

-Time is the one thing everyone has the same amount of and wishes they had more of.
+Time is something everyone has the same amount of – and that most people wish they had more of.
 Corporate communications teams are often overworked and understaffed.
-Employees might feel overloaded with email, but email remains their primary screen and preferred channel.
+Employees might feel overloaded with email, but it remains their primary screen and preferred channel.

-How do we balance both sides of the equation?
+How do you balance both sides of the equation?
 Send shorter, more frequent, more focused and more targeted messages.